knadh/listmonk/README.md

 You can pull the official Docker Image from [Docker Hub](https://hub.docker.com/r/listmonk/listmonk).

-You can checkout the [docker-compose.yml](docker-compose.yml) to get an idea of how to run `listmonk` with `PostgreSQL` together using Docker.
+You can checkout the [docker-compose.yml](docker-compose.yml) to get an idea of how to run `listmonk` with `PostgreSQL` together using Docker (also see [configuring with environment variables](https://github.com/knadh/listmonk/wiki/Configuration)).

 - `docker-compose up -d app db` to run all the services together.
 - `docker-compose run --rm app ./listmonk --install` to setup the DB.